eyolfson/research-2016-ecoop-artifact/README.md

     cd ~/abs/src/llvm-csan-0.0.1/build
     make check-csan

+Note that you must have built the tool in order to run `make check-csan`!

 ### Manually Running Tests

 The LLVM testing framework does not give much feedback if the tests are